Shepard Fairey: Barack Obama "Hope" poster

-In October 2008, Fairey created a small edition of serigraphs entitled Obama Hope Gold (from Artists for Obama).
+In October 2008, Fairey created a small edition of serigraphs titled Obama Hope Gold (from Artists for Obama).
 This portfolio was produced through a partnership between Gemini G.E.L. printing studio and the Democratic National Committee.
 The project supported the presidential campaign of Barack Obama.
-The Gold serigraphs were released just after Obama’s inauguration, and are the third and final edition of Fairey’s Hope prints of the president.
+The Gold serigraphs are the third and final edition of Fairey’s Hope prints of the president.
 The edition was released shortly after the Inauguration.
 An example of this work is in the permanent collection of the Museum of Modern Art, New York.

 In January 2009, the "HOPE" portrait was acquired by the U.S. National Portrait Gallery and made part of its permanent collection.
 It was unveiled and put on display on January 17, 2009.

 Also in January 2009, photographer and blogger Tom Gralish discovered that the poster was based on an Associated Press photograph by freelance photographer Mannie Garcia.
 Fairey subsequently filed suit in the U. S. District Court for the Southern District of New York against the Associated Press, seeking a declaratory judgment that his use of the AP photograph was protected by the fair use doctrine.
 Fairey subsequently admitted that he had based the poster on the AP photograph and had fabricated and destroyed evidence to hide the fact.
 Judge Alvin K. Hellerstein urged a settlement, stating that AP would win the case.
-The AP and Shepard Fairey settled out of court in January 2011.
+The AP and Fairey settled out of court in January 2011.
 In 2012, Fairey pleaded guilty to one count of criminal contempt of court for his destruction of evidence and submission of false images to the court, and was sentenced by U.S. magistrate judge Frank Maas of the Southern District of New York to two years' probation and a $25,000 fine.